The morning will kick off with a welcoming address by our chairwoman,

 Dr. Green resides in Washington, DC with her husband Joseph S. Green and their daughter Megan.

-19 years ago, Sara recognized the need for a stellar, progressive education that would inspire and propel children to become leaders and thinkers, accessing key skills early in their development and preparing them for the future.
+19 years ago, Sarah recognized the need for a stellar, progressive education that would inspire and propel children to become leaders and thinkers, accessing key skills early in their development and preparing them for the future.

-Her insights led her to found Preschool of the Arts, with a focus on academic learning, and building healthy habits of the mind, heart, body and spirit.
+Her insights led her to found Preschool of the Arts, with a focus on academic learning, and building healthy habits of the mind, heart, body, and spirit.
 Sarah is keenly aware of the needs of young children and their families and has dedicated her professional life to catering to them.

 Nina Roket concentrates on commercial real estate law with an emphasis in leasing, conveyancing and finance transactions.
 She was named to the Leading Women Lawyers in New York by Crain’s New York Business and serves as a member of WX and NY Women Executives in Real Estate

 Nina advises clients across the U.S. in sophisticated commercial real estate transactions, including leasing, sales, acquisitions and mortgage, mezzanine and preferred equity financings.

 Nina is landlord's counsel at numerous office buildings in Midtown and Downtown New York City.
 Nina also manages complex retail leasing transaction projects on behalf of numerous developers and owners at significant, high profile retail sites across the U.S., including New York, Miami Beach, Las Vegas, Beverly Hills and Atlantic City.

 Nina has a specialty in restaurant transactions and is counsel to high-profile restaurateurs in bringing complex projects to fruition, advising them and providing resources on matters ranging from negotiating leases to acting as business counsel.